FilecoinFoundationWeb/filecoin-foundation/apps/site/src/content/blog/filecoin-foundation-2024-annual-report.md

 seo:
   twitter:
     card: summary
-  description: In this report, you’ll read about the ways that Filecoin Foundation
+  description:
-    supported the Filecoin community in 2024 and learn about FF’s strategic priorities in 2025.
+    In this report, you’ll read about the ways that Filecoin Foundation supported the Filecoin community in 2024 and learn about FF’s strategic priorities in 2025.
-  title: " Filecoin Foundation 2024 Annual Report "
+  title: "Filecoin Foundation 2024 Annual Report"
 ---

 ## Introduction

 As the Filecoin community looks toward 2025, Filecoin Foundation (FF) hopes to rally the Filecoin ecosystem around [FF’s top-level ecosystem-facing objective](https://fil.org/blog/filecoin-foundation-s-vision-and-strategic-priorities-for-2025): mobilizing the Filecoin community to make Filecoin work seamlessly and to find product-market fit.
 But first, we want to look back at 2024 and celebrate the achievements of Filecoin Foundation and the broader ecosystem, from network upgrades and infrastructure improvements to data onboarding partnerships, governance initiatives, and more.

 We’re proud to share our progress and grateful to continue supporting the Filecoin ecosystem throughout 2025.

 ## What is Filecoin Foundation?